aalexand91/NVAPIAdapter/README.md

 # NVAPI Adapter
-.NET library to provide a simple and easy to use API for interfacing with Nvidia GPUs via the NVAPI library.
+A .NET library to provide a simple and easy to use interface to interact with Nvidia graphics cards for Windows.